Expunging and Vacating Criminal Convictions

 We charge a flat fee that takes care of your entire case.
 We make all court appearances for you and ensure that your charge is completely vacated.
 Even if you have multiple charges on your record, we take care of everything.
 We just need you to sign off on paperwork and we take care of the rest.

 Vacating Criminal History Checklist

-Washington changed the laws regarding vacating a criminal conviction to allow vacation of multiple crimes.
+Washington law allows you to clean up your entire record, even if you have multiple convictions.
 The rules are different for felony, misdemeanor and misdemeanor domestic violence offenses.

 For misdemeanor or gross misdemeanor convictions the general rule is that you must:

 - Have no pending criminal charges against you or any subsequent convictions since the original offense.

 - Have completed all conditions of your sentence, including paying off all fines and fees.

 - Three years must have passed since the completion of your sentence.
 Five years for misdemeanor domestic violence convictions.